 Use tools like Google Analytics, CrazyEgg, and Hotjar.
 These tools will show you what pages are most visited and what elements are receiving the most clicks.
-Other important elements to track are sales conversions, bounce rate, time on site, keywords and new leads.
+Other important elements to track are sales conversions, bounce rate, time on site, keywords, and new leads.

-Maintaining a log of these statistics before and after redesign is a good idea so you can see how changes affect them.
+Maintaining a log of these statistics before and after the redesign is a good idea so you can see how changes affect them.

 Your website redesign should be based on getting better results.
 You want the redesign to do things like increase the number of visitors, reduce bounce rate, increase time on site, increase the number of leads and increase the amount of sales that your site generates.
 These tips can be applied even to your own portfolio website.

-What are Some Common Reasons to Redesign a Website?
+What Are Some Common Reasons to Redesign a Website?

 The site simply just does not look good.
 The fonts are hard to read and jarring.
 The colors are off and may clash.